aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-03-step-01-initial-setup.md

 NOTE: You will incur charges as you go through either of these workshops, as they will exceed the [limits of AWS free tier](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/free-tier-limits.html).

+To go back to the previous section, click here: [Episode 3: Create Actionable Visibility for Enterprise Cloud Applications and Resources](/episode-03-step-00-overview.md)

 ## Table of Contents

 - [Summary](#summary)